USER MANUAL 65UF7769 LG

 Do not place the product where it might be exposed to dust.
 This may cause a fire hazard.

-Mains Plug is the TV connecting/disconnecting device to AC mains electric supply.
-This plug must remain readily attached and operable when TV is in use.
+The mains plug is the device used to connect the TV to and disconnect it from the AC mains power supply.
+This plug must remain readily accessible and operable when the TV is in use.

-If a part of the photoelectricity will be up it made, but still usually if the dust paint is used or covered with dust, dry the power plug completely or wipe dust off.
-You may be electrocured due to excess moisture.
+If any part of the product becomes wet, or if dust or paint accumulates on it, dry the power plug completely or wipe off the dust.
+You may be electrocuted due to excess moisture.

-Make sure to connect Mains cable to compliant AC mains socket with Grounded earth pin.
-(Except for devices which are not grounded on earth.)
-Otherwise possibility you may be electrocuted or injured.
+Make sure to connect the mains cable to a compliant AC mains socket with a grounded earth pin.
+(Except for devices that are not grounded.)
+Otherwise, you may be electrocuted or injured.

 Ensure the power cord does not come into contact with hot objects such as a heater.
 This may cause a fire or an electric shock hazard.

-Bend antenna cable between inside and outside building to prevent rain from flowing in.
-This may cause water damaged inside the Product and could give an electric shock.
+Bend the antenna cable between the inside and outside of the building to prevent rain from flowing in.
+This may cause water damage inside the product and could give an electric shock.

 Do not drop the product or let it fall over when connecting external devices.
 Otherwise, this may result in injury or damage to the product.